kevinswiber/yaml-rust2/ROADMAP.md

 - Position-based node lookup capabilities
 - Test suite validating source mapping functionality

+## ✅ Stage 1: Define Position Structures - COMPLETED

+The implementation now includes:
+- `PositionSpan` structure which tracks both start and end positions
+- Enhanced support for position tracking across all scanner, parser, and loader components
+- Methods for accessing and manipulating position information
+- Unit tests that validate position tracking behavior

+## ✅ Stage 2: Enhanced Event Position Tracking - COMPLETED

+The enhancements include:
+- Modified `MarkedEventReceiver` to work with `PositionSpan` instead of just `Marker`
+- Updated `on_event` method to include full position information
+- Position spans that accurately track start and end positions for YAML constructs
+- Tests that verify proper start/end position tracking for complex structures

+## ✅ Stage 3: Enhanced Position Tracking for Non-Anchored Nodes - COMPLETED

+The implementation now:
+- Automatically tracks positions for all nodes, not just anchored ones
+- Maintains comprehensive position spans (start and end) for each YAML construct
+- Creates a path-based tracking system that allows precise lookup of any node
+- Includes tests that verify automatic position tracking works correctly
+- Preserves backward compatibility with existing position tracking functionality
+- Ensures end positions are properly tracked for all node types

+The enhancements provide:
+- More accurate source mapping with complete position information
+- Improved developer experience with precise error reporting
+- Better debugging support with the ability to locate any node in the document
+- Comprehensive tests ensuring the stability and accuracy of the implementation

 ## Current Implementation Analysis

 Currently, position information for flow mappings is tracked and propagated from the scanner to the loader as follows: